 Paddling Launch Sites

 The Town of West Point and King William County offer multiple launch points along the tidal Mattaponi, Pamunkey, and York Rivers.
 Enjoy fresh and salt water paddling, wildlife viewing, and fishing.
+A self-service kayak rental station is available at the West Point Creek Kayak Ramp located in downtown West Point at 1302 Lee Street.

 The blue crab is most often associated with West Point; yet it is only one of many marine animals that make their home in the town's brackish waters.
 Paddling the waterways of West Point, you are sure to see fiddler crabs and muskrats along the marsh edges.
 In the sky and along the water's edge, you'll see herons, bald eagles, and osprey.
 With over 30 different species of duck and geese visiting throughout the year, you are sure to see plenty of water fowl.
 Aquatic life changes with the seasons; catfish, croaker, spot, rockfish, and jellyfish are just some of the many species found in our rivers.
 On occasion, dolphins and sea otters can be spotted.